andressp05/Hypermedia/backend/documentation.md

 We used the [bcrypt](https://www.npmjs.com/package/bcrypt) package to encrypt the user password on the database.

-[shortid](https://www.npmjs.com/package/shortid) was used to generate unique ids to identify the users on the database.
+[Shortid](https://www.npmjs.com/package/shortid) was used to generate unique ids to identify the users on the database.

-[express](http://expressjs.com/) was used as a middleware to listen for requests from the client and serve static files.
+[Express](http://expressjs.com/) was used as a middleware to listen for requests from the client and serve static files.

-[cookie-session](http://expressjs.com/) was used to save the login information required for authenticating the requests on the client through the cookies.
+[Jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) was used to generate and verify the user token required for authenticating the requests of the client.

+[Cookie-parser](https://www.npmjs.com/package/cookie-parser) is used to read the cookies of the requests and get the token inside them.
 ### Discussion
 Describe here:
 > How did you make sure your web application adheres to the provided OpenAPI specification?